RETALIATION DEFENSE

 Defending California Businesses in Retaliation Lawsuits

-Our Modesto retaliation defense lawyers understand the damaging impact that a retaliation claim can potentially have on the operations and reputation of a business.
-At Swingle, Van Egmond & Heitlinger, we work with employers to develop strong retaliation defense strategies.
-We can also help implement policies and procedures designed to guard against future retaliation allegations.
+Our Modesto retaliation defense lawyers understand the serious harm these claims can cause, especially when they affect daily operations.
+Therefore, at Swingle, Van Egmond & Heitlinger, we work directly with employers to build strong, forward-looking defense strategies.
+We also help businesses adopt policies and procedures that reduce the chance of future retaliation complaints.

-Whether your business has already been accused of retaliation or you are looking for advice on how to handle a challenging situation, our firm is ready to assist you.
-Call (209) 340-1110 or contact us online today.
+Whether your company faces a current retaliation claim or you simply want guidance on how to handle a sensitive employment issue, our firm is ready to help.
+Call 209-522-2211 or contact us online today.

 Examples of protected activities include: